Q-back/MyClineRules/Workflows/write_plan.md

 In this scenario good approach is to create one "abstract" `plan` file and follow up with dedicated `plan` files for each phase.

-## Prefer to write tests
-If possible - prefer TDD approach and include writing tests in your plan.
-Prefferably tests should be written and committed before the code.

 ## Communication
 Outlining, rich markdown and emojis help to structure the `plan`.